stake-dao/votemarket-proof-toolkit/docs/guides/claiming_rewards.md

 > [!WARNING]
 > - Ineligible users cannot claim rewards, regardless of proof submission
-> - Ensure all required proofs are submitted before attempting to claim
+> - Ensure all required proofs are submitted for previous epochs before attempting to claim (same as for updating campaigns)
 > - The claim process may require multiple transactions if proofs need to be submitted

 > [!TIP]